zigbee-alliance/distributed-compliance-ledger/docs/cli-help.md

   - name: `string` -  model name
   - description: `string` -  model description (string or path to file containing data)
   - sku: `string` -  stock keeping unit
+  - softwareVersion: `uint32` -  Software Version of model (uint32)
-  - firmware-version: `string` -  version of model firmware
+  - softwareVersionString: `string` - Software Version String of model
-  - hardware-version: `string` -  version of model hardware
+  - hardwareVersion: `uint32` -  version of model hardware
-  - tis-or-trp-testing-completed: `bool` -  whether model has successfully completed TIS/TRP testing
+  - hardwareVersionString: `string` - Hardware Version String of model
+  - cdVersionNumber: `uint32` -  CD Version Number of the Certification
   - from: `string` - Name or address of private key with which to sign
   - cid: `optional(uint16)` - model category ID (positive non-zero)
-  - custom: `optional(string)` - custom information (string or path to file containing data)
+  - revoked: `optional(bool)` - boolean flag to revoke the model
-  - ota-url: `optional(string)` - the URL of the OTA
+  - otaURL: `optional(string)` - the URL of the OTA
-  - ota-checksum: `optional(string)` - the checksum of the OTA
+  - otaChecksum: `optional(string)` - the checksum of the OTA
-  - ota-checksum-type: `optional(string)` - the type of the OTA checksum
+  - otaChecksumType: `optional(string)` - the type of the OTA checksum
+  - otaBlob: `optional(string)` - metadata about OTA
+  - commissioningCustomFlow: `optional(uint8)` - A value of 1 indicates that user interaction with the device (pressing a button, for example) is required before commissioning can take place.
+When CommissioningCustomflow is set to a value of 2, the commissioner SHOULD attempt to obtain a URL which MAY be used to provide an end-user with the necessary details for how to configure the product for initial commissioning
+  - commissioningCustomFlowURL: `optional(string)` - commissioningCustomFlowURL SHALL identify a vendor specific commissioning URL for the device model when the commissioningCustomFlow field is set to '2'
+  - commissioningModeInitialStepsHint: `optional(uint32)` - commissioningModeInitialStepsHint SHALL identify a hint for the steps that can be used to put into commissioning mode a device that has not yet been commissioned.
+This field is a bitmap with values defined in the Pairing Hint Table.
+For example, a value of 1 (bit 0 is set) indicates that a device that has not yet been commissioned will enter Commissioning Mode upon a power cycle.
+  - commissioningModeInitialStepsInstruction: `optional(string)` - commissioningModeInitialStepsInstruction SHALL contain text which relates to specific values of CommissioningModeInitialStepsHint.
+Certain values of CommissioningModeInitialStepsHint, as defined in the Pairing Hint Table, indicate a Pairing Instruction (PI) dependency, and for these values the commissioningModeInitialStepsInstruction SHALL be set
+  - commissioningModeSecondaryStepsHint: `optional(uint32)` - commissioningModeSecondaryStepsHint SHALL identify a hint for steps that can be used to put into commissioning mode a device that has already been commissioned.
+This field is a bitmap with values defined in the Pairing Hint Table.
+For example, a value of 4 (bit 2 is set) indicates that a device that has already been commissioned will require the user to visit a current CHIP Administrator to put the device into commissioning mode.
+  - commissioningModeSecondaryStepInstruction: `optional(string)` - commissioningModeSecondaryStepInstruction SHALL contain text which relates to specific values of commissioningModeSecondaryStepsHint.
+Certain values of commissioningModeSecondaryStepsHint, as defined in the Pairing Hint Table, indicate a Pairing Instruction (PI) dependency, and for these values the commissioningModeSecondaryStepInstruction SHALL be set
+  - releaseNotesURL: `optional(string)` - URL that contains product specific web page that contains release notes for the device model.
+  - userManualURL: `optional(string)` - URL that contains product specific web page that contains user manual for the device model.
+  - supportURL: `optional(string)` - URL that contains product specific web page that contains support details for the device model.
+  - productURL: `optional(string)` - URL that contains product specific web page that contains details for the device model.
+  - chipBlob: `optional(string)` - chipBlob SHALL identify CHIP specific configurations
+  - vendorBlob: `optional(string)` - field for vendors to provide any additional metadata about the device model using a string, blob, or URL.

-  Example: `dclcli tx modelinfo add-model --vid=1 --pid=1 --name="Device #1" --description="Device Description" --sku="SKU12FS" --firmware-version="1.0" --hardware-version="2.0" --tis-or-trp-testing-completed=true "--from=jack`
+  Example: `dclcli tx model add-model --vid=1 --pid=1 --productName="Device #1" --productLabel="Device Description" --sku="SKU12FS" --softwareVersion="10123" --softwareVersionString="1.0b123"  --hardwareVersion="5123" --hardwareVersionString="5.1.23"  --cdVersionNumber="32" --from="jack"`

-  Example: `dclcli tx modelinfo add-model --vid=1 --pid=1 --name="Device #1" --description="Device Description" --sku="SKU12FS" --firmware-version="1.0" --hardware-version="2.0" --tis-or-trp-testing-completed=true --from=jack --cid=1 --custom="Some Custom information" --ota-url="http://my-ota.com" --ota-checksum="df56hf" --ota-checksum-type="SHA-256"`
+  Example: `dclcli tx model add-model --vid=1 --pid=1 --productName="Device #1" --productLabel="Device Description" --sku="SKU12FS" --softwareVersion="10123" --softwareVersionString="1.0b123"  --hardwareVersion="5123" --hardwareVersionString="5.1.23"  --cdVersionNumber="32"  --cid=1 --custom="Some Custom information" --otaURL="http://my-ota.com" --otaChecksum="df56hf" --otaChecksumType="SHA-256" --from=jack `

 - Update an existing model info.
 Only the owner can edit a Model Info.

   Role: `Vendor`

-  Command: `dclcli tx modelinfo update-model --vid=<uint16> --pid=<uint16> --tis-or-trp-testing-completed=<bool> --from=<account>`
+  Command: `dclcli tx model update-model --vid=<uint16> --pid=<uint16>  --from=<account>`
-  existing ModelInfo.
+  existing Model.

   Flags:
   - vid: `uint16` -  model vendor ID
   - pid: `uint16` -  model product ID
-  - tis-or-trp-testing-completed: `bool` -  whether model has successfully completed TIS/TRP testing
+  - description: `string` -  model description (string or path to file containing data)
+  - cdVersionNumber: `uint32` -  CD Version Number of the Certification
   - from: `string` - Name or address of private key with which to sign
-  - description: `optional(string)` -  model description (string or path to file containing data)
-  - cid: `optional(uint16)` - model category ID
+  - revoked: `optional(bool)` - boolean flag to revoke the model
-  - custom: `optional(string)` - custom information (string or path to file containing data)
+  - otaURL: `optional(string)` - the URL of the OTA
+  - otaChecksum: `optional(string)` - the checksum of the OTA
+  - otaChecksumType: `optional(string)` - the type of the OTA checksum
-  - ota-url: `optional(string)` - a new OTA URL.
-Can be edited only if `OTA_checksum` and `OTA_checksum_type` are already set.
+  - otaBlob: `optional(string)` - metadata about OTA
+  - commissioningCustomFlowURL: `optional(string)` - commissioningCustomFlowURL SHALL identify a vendor specific commissioning URL for the device model when the commissioningCustomFlow field is set to '2'
+  - releaseNotesURL: `optional(string)` - URL that contains product specific web page that contains release notes for the device model.
+  - userManualURL: `optional(string)` - URL that contains product specific web page that contains user manual for the device model.
+  - supportURL: `optional(string)` - URL that contains product specific web page that contains support details for the device model.
+  - productURL: `optional(string)` - URL that contains product specific web page that contains details for the device model.
+  - chipBlob: `optional(string)` - chipBlob SHALL identify CHIP specific configurations
+  - vendorBlob: `optional(string)` - field for vendors to provide any additional metadata about the device model using a string, blob, or URL.

-  Example: `dclcli tx modelinfo update-model --vid=1 --pid=1 --tis-or-trp-testing-completed=true --from=jack --description="New Description"`
+  Example: `dclcli tx model update-model --vid=1 --pid=1 --cdVersionNumber="32" --productLabel="New Description" --from=jack `

-  Example: `dclcli tx modelinfo update-model --vid=1 --pid=1 --tis-or-trp-testing-completed=true --from=jack --custom="Custom Data" --ota-url="http://new-ota.com"`
+  Example: `dclcli tx model update-model --vid=1 --pid=1 --supportURL="https://product-support.url.test" --otaURL="http://new-ota.com" --from=jack `

 ##### Queries
 - Query a single model info.

-  Command: `dclcli query modelinfo model --vid=<uint16> --pid=<uint16>`
+  Command: `dclcli query model get-model --vid=<uint16> --pid=<uint16>`

   Flags:
   - vid: `uint16` -  model vendor ID
   - pid: `uint16` -  model product ID

-  Example: `dclcli query modelinfo model --vid=1 --pid=1`
+  Example: `dclcli query model get-model --vid=1 --pid=1`

 - Query a list of all model infos.

-  Command: `dclcli query modelinfo all-models`
+  Command: `dclcli query model all-models`

   Flags:
   - skip: `optional(int)` - number records to skip (`0` by default)
   - take: `optional(int)` - number records to take (all records are returned by default)

-  Example: `dclcli query modelinfo all-models`
+  Example: `dclcli query model all-models`

 - Query a list of all vendors.

-  Command: `dclcli query modelinfo vendors`
+  Command: `dclcli query model vendors`

   Flags:
   - skip: `optional(int)` - number records to skip (`0` by default)
   - take: `optional(int)` - number records to take (all records are returned by default)

-  Example: `dclcli query modelinfo vendors`
+  Example: `dclcli query model vendors`

 - Query a list of all model infos for the given vendor.

-  Command: `dclcli query modelinfo vendor-models --vid=<uint16>`
+  Command: `dclcli query model vendor-models --vid=<uint16>`

   Flags:
   - vid: `uint16` -  model vendor ID
   - skip: `optional(int)` - number records to skip (`0` by default)
   - take: `optional(int)` - number records to take (all records are returned by default)

-  Example: `dclcli query modelinfo vendor-models --vid=1`
+  Example: `dclcli query model vendor-models --vid=1`

 ### Compliance Test